CarbonLDP/carbonldp-js-sdk/doc/README.md

 listChildren():Promise<[ Carbon.PersistedDocument.Class[], Carbon.HTTP.Response ]>
 ```

-Retrieves an array of unresolved persisted documents that refers to the children of the current container.
+Retrieves an array of unresolved persisted documents that refers to the children of the current document.

 --